sendwithus/sendwithus_php/README.md

 'cc'         // array of ("address", "name") for carbon copy.
 'bcc'        // array of ("address", "name") for blind carbon copy.
 'inline'     // string, path to file to include inline.
+'files'      // array, paths to files to attach to the send.
 'tags'       // array of strings to tag email send with.
 ```